How is Zeffy free?

 2. Outstanding Leadership

-An executive director must have strong leadership ability as they oversee the heads of each department in nonprofits.
+An effective executive director director must have strong leadership ability as they oversee the heads of each department in nonprofits.
 Department directors of HR, fundraising, finance, and more often turn to them for expert advice.

 A true leader will guide them to the right path, aligning the entire organization in the direction of growth.